Akhil-Sharma-26/ideal-commands/Installing_and_setting_up_new_ssd.md

 2. After you have confirmed the slot type and other specifications of your ssd.
 Its time to purchase one.
 2.1 here some peronal recommendations:

 3. Now install the ssd into your laptop, very carefully.
-Get rid of any static charge by grounding yourself. or It may cause damage to your device and your new ssd
+Get rid of any static charge by grounding yourself. or It may cause damage to your device and your new ssd.

+4. now as you installed the ssd into your laptop, boot the device and go to disk management in windows.

+5. initialised the disk and format it in NTFS, if you want to tranfer your windows to it.

+6. Install a software like Minitool partition wizard or EasyUS to migrate the OS from HDD to SSD.
+I recommend not using Acrinos True Image for this task, as it is horribly slow